MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Creating a Reasoning Molecular Modeling Agent

+We fine-tune Mistral-Small 4, a 128B reasoning model with a mixture of experts architecture, resulting in 6B parameters being active.

-We trained the model for 200 steps, with a group size of 8 and a number of prompts per batch of 128, leading to a total batch size of 1024.
-Training for 200 steps means the model has seen approximately 25k unique prompts during training.
-To ensure the model primarly focuses on the molecular generation tasks, we sampled prompts from each tasks with a ratio of: 1 for de novo molecular generation, 0.2 for molecular property prediction, and 0.2 for retrosynthesis.
+We trained the model for ~250 steps, with a group size of 4,8 and 16 and a number of prompts per batch of 32.
+To ensure the model primarily focuses on the molecular generation tasks, we sampled prompts from each task with a ratio of: 2 for de novo molecular generation, 1 for molecular property prediction.
+Note that all three runs are not iso-compute: the run with group size 16 is more computationally intensive than the run with group size 4, as it requires more rollouts per prompt to compute the reward and update the model, which can be seen with the amount of tokens seen by each models in~\autoref{fig:training_curves}.

-We stopped the training after 200 steps as the model had already shown the behavior of generating completions with very low structural diversity, and we had by then fullfilled our goal of showcasing the possibility to train reasoning LLMs on \benchname.
-We show in~\autoref{fig:training_curves} the evolution of the average reward and average completion length during training.
+We show in~\autoref{fig:training_curves} the evolution of the average reward, entropy, tokens generated and the number of tokens seen by each models at each step.
+Overall it can be seen that for all three runs, the average reward increases during training, with a more significant increase for the run with a group size of 16, which is expected as it relies on more rollouts to compute the reward and update the model.
+Interestingly, a low groupsize seems to diminish the model's ability to generate long chains of thought, as the average completion length is around two times higher for the run with group size 16 compared to the run with group size 4, which decrease compared to the base model.

+Finally, we note that the model with the largest entropy at the end of training is the model with group size of 4, which could align with our observations in~\autoref{sec:results} that larger group size tend to decrease the diversity of the generated molecules.
+However, its entropy is larger than the base model while being less diverse, and the entropy of the two other models (groupsize 8 and 16) are very similar at the end of training, while we did notice a difference in the diversity of the generated molecules.
+Overall this suggests that the entropy of the model is not a good indicator of whether the model can generate diverse compounds, which can be explained by the fact that the model can generate diverse chain of thoughts that might all lead to similar molecules, highlighting the need to assess these two metrics separately.